Crimea has banned a planned Pride march on the basis of Russia’s gay propaganda law.

 This is the first time LGBTI people in the peninsula have been forced to live under Russian homophobic rules since the beginning of the Crimea crisis.

-LGBTI people were largely split on the referendum that saw 97% vote in favor of seceding from Ukraine and join Russia.
+LGBTI people were largely split on the referendum that saw 97% vote in favor of seceding from Ukraine and joining Russia.

 While many feel culturally Russian, they know the laws they are already being forced to live by are far more homophobic.